bailijiang/Note/English/Oral/PrivateScript.md

 <a id="manner-of-life"></a>
 ####Manner of life
+* Q: What are you like as a person?
+* A: I'm diligent and my self-discipline is strong.
+I always like to take the challenge of myself.
+Because this can make me grow up constantly through learning some new knowledge.

+* Q: What do you like to eat?
+* A:

+* Q:
+* A:

+* Q:
+* A:

+* Q:
+* A:

 * Q: like/dislike/regularly(cloth,food,sleep,transport,man...) why
-* A: I like to take the challenge of myself.
+* A:

 <a id="2-daily-life"></a>
 ##2.
 Daily life